aha79/raspberrypi-peripherals/readme.md

 This document is a collection of information missing in the official datasheet of the [Raspberry PI 4 peripherals](https://datasheets.raspberrypi.com/bcm2711/bcm2711-peripherals.pdf).
 All tests were carried out with a Raspberry PI 4.

-This is based on extensive experimentation, reverse engineering to somewhat extend.
+This is based on extensive experimentation.
+While the experimental raw data is provided in the subdirectory [data](data/) the conclusions could be wrong or mistakes could be contained in this writing.

-Basically the idea is to operate the peripherals at very low clock rate and observe their output pins by polling the GPLEV register in a high priority thread.
+For the experiments the basic idea is to operate the peripherals at very low clock rate and observe their output pins by polling the GPLEV register in a high priority thread.
 This works provided the GPIO FSEL alt pin assignment is properly set-up.
 Regardless whether the pin is an input or output, we can always read the current pin level from the GPLEV register.
 This is evident from the Figure 4 on p.
 65 in the  [Datasheet](https://datasheets.raspberrypi.com/bcm2711/bcm2711-peripherals.pdf).

 So we can make a "software only logic analyzer".